 Elevate the mattress/pillows.
 I remember thinking it was the coolest when mom would stuff pillows under my mattress when I was a kid with a cold, and I still keep up the practice today.
 Having their heads slightly elevated makes breathing a little easier during the night as it helps the gunk drain.

 Lolleez.
 What makes Lolleez different are the ingredients – Lolleez are made from USDA Certified Organic ingredients and ingredients you can pronounce and understand, like organic honey and natural fruit pectin.
 They are also Non-GMO as well as gluten, dairy and nut free.
-The pops are made in a worry-free shape – Lolleez are flat and on a stick versus a round ball, which is a potential choking hazard.
-Lolleez comes in three delicious kid (and adult) friendly flavors: Watermelon, Strawberry and Orange Mango.

 Now that we have all these natural cold remedies at the ready, I’m crossing my fingers that we stay healthy as the weather turns colder as we head into fall and winter!